JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes the trailing file name and backslash from a path, if they are present.

 ```
-FUNCTION AfxPathRemoveFileSpec (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRemoveFileSpec (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |